lucavisinelli/WIMPdistributionPBH/README.md

 # WIMPdistribution
-This code computes the density of WIMPs around a PBH.
-We use the setup introduced in 1607.00612, see also 1712.06383.
-Work in progress of L. Visinelli (luca.visinelli@sjtu.edu.cn).
-The code has been used in Carr, Kühnel, Visinelli, 2008.08077 and 2011.01930.
+github repository for the code giving the density distribution of WIMPs around a PBH.

+The code has been written and maintained by Luca Visinelli (SJTU).
+For any inquire, please contact luca.visinelli@sjtu.edu.cn The setup used is described in Eroshenko 1607.00612, and in Boucenna et al. 1712.06383

+The code has been used in:
+Carr, Kühnel, Visinelli, Mon.
+Not.
+Roy.
+Astron.
+Soc.
+506 3, 3648 (2021) [2011.01930].
+Carr, Kühnel, Visinelli, Mon.
+Not.
+Roy.
+Astron.
+Soc.
+501 2, 2029 (2021) [2008.08077].